Hōryū-ji: Yakushi Nyorai

 The statue of Yakushi of the original temple was saved during the fire of 670.
 While the temple was being rebuilt the Shaka Triad was commissioned or had been already cast.

 Yumedono (Guze) Kannon

+The Yumedono Kannon is a statue made of gilded wood.
+It is in superb condition because it was kept in the Dream Hall, wrapped in five hundred meters of cloth, and never viewed in sunlight.
+The statue was considered sacred and was never seen until it was unwrapped at the demand of Ernest Fenollosa, who was charged by the Japanese government to catalogue the art of the country.
+Art historians suggest that this figure is based on the Tori Busshi style.

-This Kannon is a statue that supposedly is the representation of Prince Shotoku.
-It is approximate six feet and one inch and some sources believe that Shotoku was that height.
-It is 197 centimeters in height.
-The kannon is made of gilded wood.
-It is suggested that the statue was made to assuage the dead prince's spirit based on the fact that the halo was attached to the statue by a nail driven through the head.
+The Yumedono Kannon supposedly represents Prince Shotoku.
+It is 197 centimeters in height, and some sources believe that Shotoku was that height.
+It is suggested that the statue was made to assuage the dead prince's spirit because the halo was attached to the statue by a nail driven through the head.
 The statue bears a close resemblance to extant portraiture of the prince.

-The Kannon retains most of its gilt.
-It is in superb condition because it was kept in the Dream Hall and wrapped in five hundred meters of cloth and never viewed in sunlight.
-The statue was held to be sacred and was never seen until it was unwrapped at the demand of Ernest Fenollosa, who was charged by the Japanese government to catalogue the art of the state and later became a curator at the Boston Museum of Fine Art.
-Art historians suggest that this figure is based on the Tori Busshi style.